 Best of the Phoenix Helix Podcast

 Those of you who follow me on social media may have heard that July was an intense month for me.
-I caught pneumonia, and my father passed away.
 I’ve been taking time to focus on my health and my family.
 That means that instead of recording new episodes this summer, I’m choosing some of my favorites from the archives that you might have missed.
 While I’m taking some downtime, this is usually a season of barbecues, picnics, weddings, festivals, and more social events overall.
 This might be your first summer attending these events while on the AIP.
 How do you manage it?
 Some people make the mistake of giving up their social life altogether.
 In this episode, 3 experienced AIP-ers share their tips for having a full and fun social life while still staying true to your healing diet.
 It can be done!

 Listen to the Show